sparkflows/sparkflows-docs/docs/user-guide/git-integration/gitconfiguration.rst

 Git Configuration
 ===================

-There are two ways to configure credentials via Github: via token and via Username/Password.
-The document below describes the process to Enable Git Repository and to configure a git repo to a particular Sparkflows Instance.
+There are two ways to configure credentials via Github: via Token and via Username/Password.
+The document below describes the process to enable Git integration in Sparkfows and configure it.

 Enable Git Repository
 ----------------------